About our soaps

 When fats, oils and lye are mixed, the other product produced besides soap is glycerin.
 During the manufacture of

-commercial soaps, glycerin is produced and is either washed away with the other waste products, or it is separated out and
+commercial soaps, the glycerin produced is either washed away with the other waste products, or it is separated out and

 sold on to the cosmetics, food or explosives (think nitro-glycerin!) industries.
 This is an enormous loss - glycerin is a